ZenderB3D/pp_docs/docs/Features/tracktoandapply.md

 Multiple combinations of match 'axis' with ' axis' can work for a given situation.
 I recommend using the combination with the smallest difference.

+>Video shows tool state of initial release
 <iframe width="560" height="315" src="https://www.youtube.com/embed/x4JQGsLqjMA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 The following image will show the same operation, not using WAT.
 The blue annotations indicate what happens when WAT is used.

 ![Radial array](../images/watmode.png)

+**As of pistonpusher version 3.4.4**
+The tool can place empties, toggle WAT on/off, deselect the active object and inherit parent relationships of the selected targets.
+Child of constraints will work as well.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/A5SIxvEWknE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>